Evergreen: Efficient Claim Verification for Semantic Aggregates: Experimental Evaluation

-Disabling early stopping leads to the largest increase in both cost and latency by $6.7\times$, illustrating the benefits of verification-aware optimizations.
-Estimation with CSs and prompt caching each yield comparable savings of $2\times$ to $2.7\times$.
-Operator fusion and relevance sorting provide more moderate savings of $1.5\times$ to $2\times$.
+Early stopping leads to the largest cost savings of 9.5$\times$, illustrating the benefits of verification-aware optimizations.
+Estimation and operator fusion each give comparable savings of 2.9$\times$ to 3.0$\times$.
+Relevance sorting provides more moderate savings of 1.8$\times$.
 Similarity filtering produces almost no cost savings in our evaluation because the similarity threshold is set low to maintain high recall, filtering out few tuples before the semantic filter is executed.
+Prompt caching is omitted from Figure~\ref{fig:ablation}: four of its eight applicable claims are served entirely from cache and cost nothing when caching is enabled, so their cost multipliers (and hence the geometric mean) are undefined.
+Measured instead by total cost across all eight claims, prompt caching reduces cost by 2.0$\times$, since duplicate LLM calls are served from cache rather than recomputed.

-We further examine the similarity filter's behavior on four representative claims (C3, C9, C13, C16) across their entire datasets.
-Figure~\ref{fig:sim_filter_sensitivity} shows the recall and filter rate of the similarity filter at different thresholds $\tau \in \{0.05, 0.15, \ldots, 0.55\}$.
-We measure recall as the proportion of tuples selected by the reference implementation's LLM-based semantic filter that also exceed the similarity threshold, and filter rate as the proportion of all tuples filtered out due to being below the similarity threshold.
-At the default threshold $\tau = 0.15$, the similarity filter achieves a recall greater than 0.97 on all claims with a filter rate of at most 0.09.
-At higher thresholds, claims with \emph{semantically specific} filter predicates (e.g., C16: \texttt{"The \{text\} mentions the number of whiskey varieties available"}) maintain high recall; however, claims with \emph{semantically broader} filter predicates (e.g., C3: \texttt{"The \{text\} expresses a criticism or complaint"}) experience a rapid drop in recall.
-Thus, $\tau = 0.15$ is a conservative default that prioritizes recall on all claims.
-Integrating more advanced techniques, such as automatically learning the optimal threshold per query~\cite{shankar_2025_docetl,patel_2025_lotus} or late interaction for more fine-grained semantic matching~\cite{khattab_2020_colbert,santhanam_2022_colbertv2}, is a natural next step.
+We examine the similarity filter's sensitivity to the threshold.
+The benchmark's semantic filters reduce to four distinct predicates, those of C3, C9, C16, and C21; the rest reuse one of these on the same dataset and yield identical curves.
+Figures~\ref{fig:sim_filter_recall} and \ref{fig:sim_filter_rate} report recall (the fraction of reference-selected tuples above the threshold) and filter rate (the fraction of tuples removed) across thresholds.
+At the default of 0.15, recall exceeds 0.99 on all four filters with a filter rate of at most 0.02.
+At higher thresholds, claims with \emph{semantically specific} filter predicates (e.g., C16: ``The restaurant review \{text\} mentions the number of whiskey varieties available'') maintain high recall, while claims with \emph{semantically broader} predicates (e.g., C21: ``The customer support \{dialog\} contains a customer complaint'') experience a rapid drop in recall.
+Thus, 0.15 is a conservative default.
+Integrating more advanced techniques (e.g., learning the threshold~\cite{shankar_2025_docetl,patel_2025_lotus} or late interaction~\cite{khattab_2020_colbert,santhanam_2022_colbertv2}) is a natural next step.